Rybus07/space-legends-data/README.md

 ├── README.md
 └── requirements.txt
 ```
-For a detailed breakdown of all variables, data types, and units, please refer to our `data_dictionary.csv`, which is located in the root directory of the repository.
+For a detailed breakdown of all variables, data types, and units, please refer to our `data_dictionary.csv` located in the root directory of the repository.
 ```
 ## Challenges, Limitations, and Alternatives